 Optical power meters are calibrated to measure the light output accurately at designated wavelengths.
 Four of the commonly utilized OPM wavelength settings are 850nm and 1300nm for multimode fiber and 1310nm and 1550nm for single mode fiber.
 During testing, wavelength settings are chosen to match the actual service transmission wavelength.

-An optical power meter displays two key test parameters that allow fiber design specifications like insertion loss or attenuation to be evaluated.
+An optical power meter displays two key test parameters that allow fiber design specifications like insertion loss or low attenuation to be evaluated.
 The first is the wavelength setting in nanometers (nm) and the second is the power level in deciBels (dB or dBm).
 Optical loss is measured in dB, a dimensionless unit which is a ratio of the measured value to a reference value.
-Power measurement can be displayed using dBm as the unit of measure.
+Power measurement can be displayed using dBm as the unit of measure at a specific resolution.
 The dBm unit quantifies the power level based on a reference value of 1 milliwatt for 0 dBm.

-Selecting the right handheld power meter for field testing applications often becomes a daunting task.
+Selecting the right handheld fiber meter for field testing applications often becomes a daunting task.
 A wide variety of OPM solutions are available as fiber optic networks continue to grow in complexity.
-Variables that drive accuracy, versatility, and form factor needs should be carefully weighed.
-For example, an OPM that will be used for cable TV hybrid fiber coax (HFC) service testing must be capable of accurate measurement within the appropriate power range because these networks typically operate at much higher power levels that telco fiber networks.
+Variables that account for accuracy, versatility, and form factor needs should be carefully weighed.
+For example, an OPM that will be used for cable TV hybrid fiber coax (HFC) service testing must be capable of accurate measurement within the appropriate power range because these networks typically operate at much higher power levels than telco fiber networks.

 Variable use applications could be better suited to broadband optical power meters.
 Whereas a passive optical network (PON) OPM includes wavelength selective measurements, connections, and other features that optimize loss testing over PON.
 An ongoing test need, such as light output verification at an optical add drop multiplexer (OADM or MUX), might call for a more specialized solution.
 Other applications require double-ended testing or loss testing with a companion OLS device.

 Optical power meters come in all shapes and sizes.
-For each specific application, operator, and budget, VIAVI has developed user-friendly solutions that accelerate commissioning, maintenance, and troubleshooting activities.
+For each specific application, user, and budget, VIAVI has developed user-friendly solutions that accelerate commissioning, maintenance, and troubleshooting activities.